Tymeade/mona/README.md

 (cd mona-client && npm install)
 ```

-**Note**: Of course you can separate these commands.
+**Note**: Of course you can use these commands separately.
 That's just a copy-paste-ready one-liner.

 ### Usage